Gauravkumar1502/MyCustomScripts/README.md

 1. Clone this repository to your local machine.
 2. Open the terminal and navigate to the project directory.
 3. Run the main script file to start the configuration process.

+## Requirements

+- Git
+- PowerShell (for Windows) or Terminal (for MacOS and Linux).
+- Package managers (e.g., Chocolatey, Winget, apt, Homebrew, etc.) depending on the operating system.
+- Text editor for customizing configuration files.